Boltutin/Boltutin/README.md

 Hi, I’m @Boltutin
--I’m interested in my skills? try to be better then yesterday
-- 🌱 I’m currently learning Python
+I’m interested in practice of my skills, try to be better then yesterday 🌱 I’m currently learning Python

 <!---